-Government is introducing new insolvency legislation to give businesses in distress more opportunities to turn things around.
-Following successful lobbying by Co-operatives UK, these reforms will now apply to co-operative and community benefit societies as well as companies.
+Government has introduced new insolvency legislation to give businesses in distress more opportunities to turn things around.
+Following successful lobbying by Co-operatives UK, these reforms now apply to co-operative and community benefit societies as well as companies.

 Summary of changes